top of page

 • Prevention

-The basis of all health care practices all follow one basic tenant; do no harm.
+The basis of all healthcare practices follows one basic tenant; do no harm.
 Whenever someone steps into the clinic, my main goal is for them to leave better than when they came in.
 Whether it be through physical treatment or education I strive to have every client leave a little better.

-The healing power of nature; this closely relates to osteopathy as one of our tenants is the body is a self regulating and self healing entity.
-I was always taught that the body is healing itself, and as a massage therapist or osteopath, we are just facilitating the bodies natural healing process.
+The healing power of nature; closely relates to osteopathy as one of our tenants is the body is a self-regulating and self-healing entity.
+I was always taught that the body is healing itself, and as a massage therapist or osteopath, we are just facilitating the body's natural healing process.

-Doctor as teacher, and prevention.
+Doctor as teacher and prevention.
 My goal is to reach my clients one new thing every time they see me.
-While I am not a doctor, recommending different home care and adjustments to daily activities play a large portion in my practice.
-This may come in the form of stretching or strengthening exercises, changes to posture, gait, or even referrals to different health care providers.
+While I am not a doctor, recommending different home care and adjustments to daily activities plays a large portion in my practice.
+This may come in the form of stretching or strengthening exercises, changes to posture, and gait, or even referrals to different health care providers.
 Education is certainly the best form of prevention.
-If you are aware of how certain activities affect your mental or physical health, and you have the proper tools to overcome or correct, your chance of illness or injury is greatly reduced.
+If you are aware of how certain activities affect your mental or physical health, and you have the proper tools to overcome or correct them, your chance of illness or injury is greatly reduced.

 Comments